sensu/sensu-docs/content/sensu-core/0.29/guides/troubleshooting.md

 ![ssl_example][11]

 #### Unknown CA
 There is a possibility that you may encounter an error inside of RabbitMQ when configuring SSL/TLS that states the following: "Unknown CA".
-To remedy this issue, ensure that the _full certificate chain_ is present on every client connecting to RabbitMQ (e.g., Sensu clients, Sensu Servers.)
+To remedy this issue, ensure that the _full certificate chain_ is present on every system connecting to RabbitMQ (e.g., Sensu clients, Sensu Servers.)

 [1]: /uchiwa/latest/getting-started/installation/
 [2]: ../../platforms/sensu-on-rhel-centos/#sensu-enterprise